Viper-Dude/EliteMining/README.md

 ## 🖥️ Configurator

 The **Configurator** is a standalone tool included with EliteMining.
 It provides a graphical interface to easily adjust firegroups, toggles, timers, and announcement options without editing VoiceAttack directly.
+If you prefer manual control over automated sequences and don't want voice commands, the Configurator can be used as a standalone application for mining announcements, session reports, and configuration management - VoiceAttack is not required for these features.

 ### Launching the Configurator
 - Say **“Open Configurator”** in VoiceAttack, **or**